BlockchainFranklin/Blockchain-app/README.md

 Connect Metamask wallet account to Ganache network and to generated address (by private key)

 3. ### Deploy Token
-Deploy chainFit token by command
+Deploy chainFit token in folder test by command

 ```sh
 node ./test/deployToken.js